sashaberger31/quEZ-Face/README.md

 # quEZ-Face
-The most painful yet *function*al q-analog (prounounced /kwˈænəˌlɔg/) multiple zeta calculator on the internet!
+The most painful yet *function*al q-analog (prounounced /kwˈænəˌlɔg/) multiple zeta calculator on the internet, quEZ-face (prounounced /kwˈiːzifeɪs/) is designed to assist in any and all computation involving MZVs, AMZVs, CMZVs, or their q-analogs, the qMZVs (pronounced /kwˈəmziviːz/).

 The most *fun*ctional!

 If anyone not associated with The Bishop's School stumbled on this site, **let us know!**.

 If anyone not associated with the field of zetology stumbled on this site **run away and never ever return!**

-quEZ-Face is based on a fast method for computing multiple zeta values with the help of q-analog forms.

 # About
 We are heavily inspired by the widely beloved online zeta calculator "EZ-Face" of the Center for Experimental and Constructive Mathematics.
 However, this calculator is focused on a q-analog of the MZV's, as testing conjectures relating to these requires an immense amount of algebra and computation.